metzgr/eoc/_posts/2022-02-03-in-the-spotlight-clemencia-cosentino.md

 layout: post
 date: February 3, 2022
 author: The Evidence Team, OMB
-excerpt: We are excited to kick off a new regular feature on Evaluation.gov – <em>In the Spotlight</em>!
-In these posts, we will introduce you to the people and offices across the Federal Government who are doing the hard work of undertaking...
+excerpt: <em>In the Spotlight</em> serves to introduce you to the people and offices across the Federal Government who are doing the hard work of undertaking program evaluation and shine a light on their many notable accomplishments and activities...
 aria:
 tags: In-the-Spotlight
 filters: in-the-spotlight